Independent theoretical physics research program

 Collaboration & Support

-The QDL Physics Institute welcomes collaboration with researchers, experimental groups, and institutions interested in dimensional structure, measurement integrity, executable validation infrastructure, or falsifiable tests of the Quantized Dimensional Ledger framework.
+The QDL Physics Institute welcomes collaboration with researchers, experimental groups, metrology laboratories, calibration and accredited testing organizations, and institutions interested in dimensional structure, measurement integrity, executable validation infrastructure, physical-persistence tests, or falsifiable tests of the Quantized Dimensional Ledger framework.

-The program also welcomes philanthropic or institutional support that enables continued development of open, DOI-backed research records, executable validation tools, and experimental benchmark studies.
+The program also welcomes philanthropic or institutional support that enables continued development of open, DOI-backed research records, executable validation tools, source-anchored SMEFT audit artifacts, toroidal QDC substrate research, completion-theorem gate closure, and experimental benchmark studies.

 For collaboration inquiries or discussion of potential support, please contact james.bourassa@qdlphysics.org.